sjc5/hwy/README.md

 ## What is Hwy?

-Hwy is a minimalist Next.js alternative for Go and React, with nested routing.
+Hwy is a minimalist, Go-based Next.js alternative with nested routing.

 ## Project Goals